-Double click on the SVG file to bring it into the upload screen in Design Space.
+Double click on the Candy Heart SVG design of your choice to bring it into the upload screen in Design Space.
 If you get an error message that says "unsupported file type," you may have clicked on the wrong file, or your SVG file is still zipped.

 You'll see a preview of the keychain shapes for this project.
 Hit the green SAVE button.

 After you've selected your file to upload, you'll see it as the first item in your "recently uploaded designs" row.

 Click on it your newly uploaded file so it is outlined in green.
 Then click on the green INSERT IMAGES button in the bottom right corner.